wuyi0614/XCarbon/README.md

 #### TODO

 - [ ] Strategy: allow scenario-based settings for the simulation of component/firm/market
-- [ ] the expected carbon price should be correlated with the abatement cost, and thus it makes firms randomized in abatement choices
-- [ ] the abatement cost should be correlated with firm's carbon intensity, higher the intensity, lower the cost
+- [ ] Abatement: the abatement cost should be correlated with firm's carbon intensity, higher the intensity, lower the cost
-- [ ] Production: use `carbon intensity` for the initialization of output/allocation in the system
+- [x] Production: use `carbon intensity` for the initialization of output/allocation in the system
 - [ ] Abatement: abatement cost is built in the form of a MAC curve (in `Scheduler.clear_yearly`)
+- [ ] CarbonTrade: the expected carbon price should be correlated with the abatement cost, and thus it makes the firms randomized in abatement choices
+- [ ] CarbonTrade: obtain expected carbon price by optimizing firm's abatement cost and supply/demand equilibrium in the market

 ### Firm